tboulevard/AndroidAssociateDeveloper2018/README.md

 # AndroidAssociateDeveloper2018

-Repo for tackling the Android Associate Developer Exam in 2018.
-Most of the below exam content is implemented in the Java version (opted for Java because the exam does not support Kotlin as of November 2018).
+This repository was used to track what exam content I covered while studying for the Android Associate Developer Exam in 2018.
+Most of the below exam content is implemented in the Java app -- I opted to do this because the exam did not support Kotlin as of November 2018.

 ## Exam Content